Our Support Line is open every weekday from 9am-7pm (AEDT). Call us on 1800 592 410 or contact us

 My sibling has cancer

 When your brother or sister is diagnosed with cancer, the world can suddenly become a very different place.
-Lots of things may change and you probably feel worried about your sibling, and maybe your family and yourself too.
+Lots of things may change and you could be feeling shocked, worried, angry and even lonely.
+Your family dynamics and your daily routine will change and sometimes it can feel uncomfortable as your parents prepare for your sibling’s cancer treatment.

 It’s normal to have lots of questions.